-Tommy Jacks is Of Counsel to the Austin office of Fish & Richardson.
+Tommy Jacks is of counsel to the Austin office of Fish & Richardson P.C.
 His practice emphasizes a broad range of general commercial and IP litigation.
 Tommy has over 49 years of experience in litigation on a wide range of complex commercial, trade secrets, qui tam, class action, professional liability, pharmaceutical, medical device, fiduciary duty, construction, antitrust, securities, environmental, product liability, aviation, and general business litigation.
 He has also served as an arbitrator in complex commercial disputes.
 He has been named as Texas Trial Lawyer of the year by the Texas Chapters of the American Board of Trial Advocates and based on the recently announced 2021 publication, has been listed in Best Lawyers in America for 27 consecutive years and in Texas Super Lawyers every year since its inception.

 Tommy has authored several journal articles in such publications as the Texas Law Review, Texas Trial Lawyers Forum, and Trial.
 His publications have won awards from the Ford Foundation and the Texas Bar Foundation.
 He is invited frequently to speak at legal seminars for the State Bar of Texas and at numerous law schools.

 Tommy is married to Laura Jacks, who is also an attorney, and has three children and two grandchildren.